knpuniversity/symfony2-series/knpu/episode3/custom-repository-query.rst

     The ``$em->getRepository('EventBundle:Event')`` returns our ``EventRepository``
     object.

-We saw this before in episode 2, but it's so important that I wanted to show it again.
+We saw this before in `episode 2`_, but it's so important that I wanted to show it again.
 Whenever you have a custom query: create a new method in the right repository class and build it there.
 This keeps all of our queries organized, makes them reusable, and makes our controllers readable.